 New College is committed to working with schools to encourage students with outstanding academic potential to apply to Oxford, regardless of their social, ethnic, regional or educational background.

 We are particularly dedicated to working with students from under-represented groups, both encouraging them to apply to the University, and supporting them to build a competitive application if they choose to do so.
-We launched a new Access and Outreach programme in 2017 for this purpose - Step Up - and regularly host schools who would like to find out more about the University of Oxford or the College.
+We launched a new Outreach programme in 2017 for this purpose - Step Up - and regularly host schools who would like to find out more about the University of Oxford or the College.

 "We look for students with outstanding academic potential, regardless of their background."